kevinqiu1990/JDM/README.md

 Contacts
 =================
-If any issues, please feel free to contact the Author.
+If any issues, please feel free to contact the author.

 **Author Name**: Kevin Qiu